 About me

-I am passionate about outdoor activities, such as cycling, skiing, or hiking when not working.
+Besides work, I am passionate about outdoor activities like cycling, skiing, or hiking when not working.
 Yet, the true love is sailing on small sports boats — that's me on a laser on the right ⛵

 Do not hesitate to drop me a line if we have an interesting topic to discuss!